ArturWoz/HAT/README.md

 The training logs and weights will be saved in the `./experiments` folder.

 ## How To Export
-- Refer to `./options/export` for the configuration file of the model to train.
+- Refer to `./options/export` for the configuration file of the model to export.
 - The training command is like
 ```
 python hat/export.py -opt options/export/HAT_SRx4_ImageNet-pretrain.yml